anubiann00b/BookList/README.md

 Author | Book | Topic
 --- | --- | ---
-John Gunther | Taken at the Flood |
-Robert Cialdini | Influence: The Psychology of Persuasion | Mihael Lermontov | A Hero of Our Time |
-Albert Camus | The Stranger | Existantialism
+Allende, Isabel | The House of the Spirits |
-Robert Olen Butler | From Where You Dream |
+Butler, Robert Olen | From Where You Dream |
-Hunter Thompson | Kingdom of Fear |
-Elmore Leanord | Rum Punch |
+Camus, Albert | The Stranger | Existantialism
-Louis L'Amour | Hondo |
+Card, Orson Scott | Ender's Game | Sci-fi
+Cialdini, Robert | Influence: The Psychology of Persuasion | Clemens, Samuel | Complete Short Stories of Mark Twain | Gunther, John | Taken at the Flood |
-Jerzey Kosinski | Being There |
+Klosterman, Chuck | Sex, Drugs, and Cocoa Puffs | Kosinski, Jerzey | Being There |
+L'Amour, Louis | Hondo |
-Ayn Rand | The Fountainhead |
+Leanord, Elmore | Rum Punch |
+Lermontov, Mihael | A Hero of Our Time |
-George R. Stewart | Earth Abides | Post-apocalyptic society George R. R. Martin | A Song of Ice and Fire (series) | Medieval  fiction Peter Thiel | Zero to One | Startups
+Martin, George R. R. | A Song of Ice and Fire (series) | Medieval  fiction Matheson, Richard | I Am Legend |
-Arnold Schwarzenegger | Total Recall |
-Isabel Allende | The House of the Spirits |
-Samuel Clemens | Complete Short Stories of Mark Twain | Richard Matheson | The Last Man on Earth |
+Matheson, Richard | The Last Man on Earth |
-Chuck Klosterman | Sex, Drugs, and Cocoa Puffs |
-Orson Scott Card | Ender's Game | Sci-fi
+Rand, Ayn | The Fountainhead |
-Richard Matheson | I Am Legend |
+Schwarzenegger, Arnold | Total Recall |
+Stewart, George R. | Earth Abides | Post-apocalyptic society Thiel, Peter | Zero to One | Startups
+Thompson, Hunter | Kingdom of Fear |

 Books
  * Marketing > Product